What is DorBAG?

 The main issues were, and in many cases still are:

-- Poor or no reception of Freeview (digital) channels
+• Poor or no reception of Freeview (digital) channels – now much improved

-- Lack of ownership by the BBC of the county of Dorset
+• Lack of ownership by the BBC of the county of Dorset – still very current!

-- Inadequate or total lack of local programmes for local news, events coverage etc. on both radio and TV
+• Inadequate or total lack of local programmes for local news, events coverage etc. on both radio and TV covering all of the county – partial radio solution so far

-- Lack of a properly funded/managed/equipped Dorset studio for dedicated Dorset news/events programmes on radio and TV
+• Lack of a properly funded/managed/equipped Dorset studio for dedicated Dorset full-time news/events programmes on TV.
+Now updated and expanded with a staff of 9

-- Poor reception of some National BBC Stations
+• Poor reception of some National BBC Stations – no change

-- Poor or no reception of the only 'local' BBC station, Radio Solent (officially it goes no further west than Abbotsbury!)
+• Poor or no reception of the only 'local' BBC station, Radio Solent (officially it goes no further west than Abbotsbury!) – the same

-- Poor or no reception of the new digital radio (DAB) & not enough channels with little local BBC content
+• Poor or no reception of the new digital radio (DAB) & not enough channels with little or no local BBC content - same

-- Little or no information on what’s happening – for Dorset in particular
+• Little or no information on what’s happening on DAB – and for Dorset in particular – no news so far

-Over time, the committe has become increasingly concerned and very interested in the development of Superfast Broadband in the county with an emphasis on rural communities.
+Over time, the committee has become increasingly concerned and very interested in the development of Superfast Broadband in the county with an emphasis on rural communities.
+With the placement of a contract with BT in July 2013, we still wait with interest to hear just who is going to get this new service and who is not. – Still true but progress is now moving forward – see “Latest News”

 Website content management system created by;.West Dorset Community